-When you have found the right bike and trainer combo, it is important to make sure you have a good cycle mat to lay it on.
+When you have found the right bike and trainer combo, we recommend making sure you have a good cycling mat to lay it on.
 A good mat is perfect of a good Zwift space, or any other trainer space.
 A supportive mat will keep the cycle bike from sliding, which could scratch hardwood or rip carpet flooring.

 Buying a mat for your cycle bike isn’t as big of a buying decision as to the cycle bike itself, but buying a quality mat will pay dividends in the long run.
 What makes a good cycle mat?
 What do they cost?
 Where do you find one?

 We kept asking ourselves all questions, so we decided to take the initiative to find the best cycle mats on the market.
 Read on as we discuss the top cycle mat brands based on their price, quality, and versatility.

 Before we discuss our top choices for indoor cycling mats, let’s discuss what makes a good cycle mat in the first place, considering they probably aren’t the main discussion at dinner.

 - To begin with, a good indoor bike mat is big enough not only for your cycle bike to sit on but also for you to stand on when mounting or dismounting the bike.
 The size may not seem that important, but ensuring you have a mat that fits the bike is essential to protecting your floors.
 If you have the room, go a little big with your mat, so you can place additional workout equipment and shoes or give yourself a stretching area after a cycle session.